There are many reasons why you might want to add text to images

 Here are some of the fastest, free and easiest I have found to add text to images or photos.

-Without a doubt, Canva is my go-to online application for quickly uploading an image and adding some text.
+Without a doubt, Canva is my go-to online application to quickly upload an image and add text on photos.

 The text editor is easy to use and has a huge range of fonts.
 There are options to change the font colour and size as well as to adjust line spacing.

 It is easy to move your text box by dragging to your preferred location.

 You can upload your own photos or images, or you can choose from a very good selection of free images.

 Best of all it is easy and free to use.